This content is for

-Beginning in 2019-2020, SRFS is waiving the summer savings expectation for incoming first year and rising sophomores who are Highly Aided.
+SRFS waives the summer savings expectation for incoming first-years and rising sophomores who are Highly Aided.
 This translates into a direct increase in grant funding available at the start of each term.

 SRFS appoints financial aid counselors to work specifically with Highly Aided students.
 Students can see their counselor assignment on Penn InTouch.